 In 1985, we at Empire Safe designed this media protection product for the storage of floppy disks, tape cartridges, mini tape cartridges, optical compact disks and microfiche.
 This product was manufactured for us by Kongo Company of Kumamoto, Japan.
 We successfully tested this product in Yamaguchi, Japan and introduced it to the USA marketplace in 1986.

 Megasafe is a safe company located in New Jersey that has been around since 1914.
 These safes were manufactured in Macedonia and imported to the USA for this market.

 The safes marketed under the name “Treasury TRTL-30×6” were not UL (USA) listed products… they were ULC (Canada) listed products, which do not compare to the UL (USA) products with the same listing.
 As a matter of fact, these safes compare closer to the lower security range of TL-30×6 safes, so should not be considered a high security safe.
 UL Canada no longer tests safes according to the ULC performance standards.

 Megasafe Super Jewelers TRTL-15×6 safes were manufactured by Soltam (Israel) and were taken off the market in the year 2000 after a UL investigation revealed that the product was not manufactured according to the specifications of the safe successfully tested by UL in the 1990s.
-This line of safes is closer in security to a UL TL-15 safe and should not be relied upon to protect high values, even though they have a UL TRTL-15×6 label on them.
-We have the copy of the UL News Release on file if you have such a safe and need confirmation of this.
-(Note that Soltam marketed these safes through other safe dealers in the USA under the name “Soltam Bankers Treasury”)
+This line of safes is closer in security to a UL RSC (Residential Security Container) level and should not be relied upon to protect high values, even though they have a UL TRTL-15×6 label on them.
+We have a copy of the UL News Release on file if you have such a safe and need confirmation of this.
+(Note that Soltam sold these safes to other safe dealers in the USA that marketed them under the manufacturer’s brand “Soltam Bankers Treasury”)